icloud-photos-downloader/icloud_photos_downloader/README.md

 # iCloud Photos Downloader

 * A command-line tool to download all your iCloud photos.
-* Works on Mac and Linux.
+* Works on Mac, Linux, and Windows.
 * Run it multiple times to download any new photos.

 ### Motivation